-Our interstate gas pipelines are involved in remediation activities related to certain facilities and locations for polychlorinated biphenyls, mercury, and other hazardous substances.
+Our interstate gas pipelines are involved in remediation and monitoring activities related to certain facilities and locations for polychlorinated biphenyls, mercury, and other hazardous substances.
 These activities have involved the EPA and various state environmental authorities, resulting in our identification as a potentially responsible party at various Superfund waste sites.
-At December 31, 2021, we have accrued liabilities of \$4 million for these costs.
-We expect that these costs will be recoverable through rates.
+At December 31, 2022, we have accrued liabilities of \$13 million for these costs and expect to recover approximately \$4 million through rates.

 We also accrue environmental remediation costs for natural gas underground storage facilities, primarily related to soil and groundwater contamination.
-At December 31, 2021, we have accrued liabilities totaling \$8 million for these costs.
+At December 31, 2022, we have accrued liabilities totaling \$10 million for these costs.